parthshah235/ICT-PythonProject/README.md

 	step 1:- run the finalproj.py file
 	step 2:- enter letter to guess the given word
 		 (only 1 letter at a time)

-##Acknowledgments

-The idea was taken from https://www.pythonforbeginners.com/code-snippets-source-code/game-hangman .